spacetelescope/crds/documentation/certify_design.rst

 identifiers.

-Expression constraint names describe the check performed by the value expression, they does not describe any physical entity within the reference file.
+Expression constraint names describe the check performed by the value expression, they do not describe any physical entity within the reference file.
 Note that expression here refers to a keytype=X constraint and have no relation to expressions used in the <presence> field described below.

 <Keytype> Field
 ...............